flatironinstitute/mountainlab-js/docs/docs_editable/ephys-viz.md

 * Click the icon in the "Labels" column to add the label "timeseries".

-If everything worked, you should get a new viewing icon next to the uploaded file that will open a new browser tab with the ev-view-timeseries view.
+If everything worked, you should get a new viewing icon next to the uploaded file that will open a new browser tab with the ev-timeseries view.

 * Share the study with me by entering my flatironinstitute email address in the share dialog (see the "Study->Share" menu option)